MartinTheDoge/fdet-run-test/README.md

 - CUDA-enabled device (if you have AMD graphics card see https://github.com/RadeonOpenCompute/ROCm)

 ## First time use
 Run a file called "server_run.bat" in main.
-After that you should see 3 command prompt + 1 for npm install and npm run build that will disappear later. <br>
+This script run django server, FAST API server and installs + builds npm.
+After both of the servers successfully loading, go into backend/example.py.
+You should see this code:

+## Text benchmark and its values

+## Known issues